PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

    The results of the optimization can be found in the 1-Coordination folder as *1[a,b,c,d]_output* and *1[a,b,c,d]_GFN2_converged.xyz*.

 ## 2. Investigation of the relative pyrrole-nitrogen positions
-1) Four diastereomers of 1a (1a_alpha, 1a_beta, 1a_gamma, 1a_delta) are created by changing the moving one nitrogen around the pyrrole-ring starting from 1a.
-These files can be found in the repository as *1a_[alpha/beta/gamma/delta]_GFN2/1a_[alpha/beta/gamma/delta]_input.xyz*.
+1) Four diastereomers of 1a (1a_alpha, 1a_beta, 1a_gamma, 1a_delta) were created by changing the moving one nitrogen around the pyrrole-ring starting from 1a.
+These files can be found in the repository as *1a_[type]_GFN2/1a_[type]_input.xyz*, with type being alpha, beta gamma or delta.

-2) GFN2-xTB calculations are performed
+2) Geometry optimizations at the GFN2-xTB level were performed on the input structures generated in step 1.

+3) Geometry optimizations at the r<sup>2</sup>SCAN-3c level were performed on the structures obtained in step 2.
+First, optimizations at the NormalSCF convergence criteria were performed, followed by optimizations at the TightSCF convergence criteria.
+Whenever no convergence could be reached, the converged structure of a different diastereomer was adjusted to provide a new input structure (see 1a, .

 ## 3. Investigation of relative orientations of the phenyl rings